ryppl/boost-history/committee/rvalue_ref/N2983-throwing-move.rst

 15.4 Exception specifications [except.spec]
 ===========================================

-Change paragraph 1 as follows:
+Change the following paragraphs as follows:

   1 A function declaration lists exceptions that its function might directly or indirectly throw by using an *exception-specification* as a suffix of its